A view on winter

 Sophomore music major Amelia Dixon practices her violin in a Music Hall rehearsal room with a wintry view Tuesday afternoon.

-One of the first lessons everyone learns about a library is an expectation of quiet to respect others in the building.
+One of the first lessons everyone learns about a library is the expectation of quiet.

 That isn't exactly how it works at the University Library.
 Sure, it's not advisable to go screaming from one floor to the next, but when there are questions, the librarians want people to speak up and are eager to talk.
 Since 2003, the library has had a live chat function on its website to answer questions students, faculty, staff or anyone in the world may have.